aayushhyadav/swush/README.md

 <h2 align="center">A secure vault for teams</h2>

 There are many password managers available.
-But their common weak point is the master password.
-In a developer circle, where team members keep joining and leaving projects, it can become cumbersome for the remaining team members to remember the new master password after a member left.
+However, their common weak point is the master password.
+In a developer circle, where team members keep joining and leaving projects, it can become cumbersome for the remaining team members to remember the new master password after any member leaves.

 We propose to use the GPG keyring technology instead of a master password to unlock the vault.
-Using our application, the use of master passwords is completely mitigated.
+Using our application, the use of master passwords is eliminated completely.

 Users can create teams for storing confidential information ( ssh keys, passwords, oauth tokens, files) related to their projects.